-Seizure of goods may be effected by the customs authorities in accordance with the provisions of the Control of the Movement of Goods Infringing Intellectual Property Rights Law No. 133(I)/2006 and Council Regulation (EC) No. 1383/2003 of 22 July 2003, now replaced by Regulation (EU) No. 608/2013.
+Seizure of goods may be effected by the customs authorities in accordance with the provisions of the Control of the Trafficking of Goods that Infringe Intellectual Property Rights Law, No. 133(I)/2006, which implements Council Regulation Council Regulation (EC) No 1383/2003 of 22 July 2003.